Excaliburthirdie/Sewell-Motorcoach/README.md

 foundation provided here.

 ## 100 must-have capabilities for a best-in-class RV dealership backend

+These items are also exposed via the API at `GET /capabilities` (full list) and `GET /capabilities/:id` (single item) for front-end display or automation workflows.

 1. Layered architecture separating routing, business logic and persistence for clarity.
 2. Domain models for inventory, leads, customers, service tickets and finance offers.